RedisLabs/redislabs-docs/content/rc/databases/high-availability.md

 - For Fixed plans, single-zone and multi-zone replication effectively doubles storage costs

-- For Flexible and Annual plans, replication requires additional shards
+- For Flexible and Annual plans, replication requires additional shards and can affect subscription costs

 ## Zone setting maintenance